 Stone Matrix Asphalt

 This mix was developed to maximize rutting resistance and to have great durability.
 Due to the process of production, this asphalt mix is more expensive than regular dense-graded mixes.
 Its design is based on higher asphalt content, modified asphalt binder, and fibers.
-This asphalt type has been used since 1980's and can be used in numerous road and driveway applications.
+This asphalt type has been used since the 1980's and can be used in numerous road and driveway applications.

 Due to its high costs, it is recommended to be used on high volume interstate highways to get benefits from its durability and endurance.
-It will also increase driver’s safety due to the impressive friction capabilities with tires; it will also minimize tire noise and will reduce reflective cracking.
+It will also increase the driver’s safety due to the impressive friction capabilities with tires; it will also minimize tire noise and will reduce reflective cracking.

 Mineral fillers and additives are used to minimize asphalt binder drain-down during construction while increasing the amount of asphalt binder used in the mix and to improve mix durability.

 The difference from the first two with the open-graded mixes is the permeability characteristic.
 This hot mix asphalt is designed only with crushed stone and a few grains of sand in the mix.
 There are two major classifications of this type of mix:

 - Open-graded friction course- Air voids minimum requirement are 15%, and no maximum air void percentage is specified.
 This mix is only used for surface courses.
 It has a smoother surface finish than the dense-graded.
 Its low cost of placement counteracts the high cost of producing it.
 However, make sure that you are not clogging or sealing the pores as this action will dramatically reduce and degrade asphalt performance and stability.

 - Asphalt treated permeable bases - It is used only under dense-graded, stone mix or portland cement concrete for drainage.
 It is used for drainage purposes below dense-graded, stone mix, or Portland cement concrete.